Upper School (Grades 5-8)

 – HMJDS Parent

 The Upper School music program is designed to broaden students’ understanding of the social impact of music as well as to provide more opportunities to create and learn a variety of music genres.
 The Heilicher music curriculum has been aligned with The National Standards for Arts Education: What Every Young American Should Know and Be Able to Do in the Arts and the Fine Arts Curriculum Standards (FACS) as endorsed by the Music Educators National Conference (MENC), the American Choral Directors Association (ACDA), and the Minnesota Music Educators Association (MMEA).
-In addition, Heilicher offers instrumental music through the prestigious MacPhail School of Music.
+In addition, Heilicher offers instrumental music in collaboration with an area music school.
 The music program also offers a choral ensemble for seventh- and eighth-graders.

 “During her time at HMJDS, our daughter learned so much about American and Jewish composers and music in general.”